makoConstruct/termpose/spec.md

 **:keywords**, words to which we assign special definitions, are written with a colon. :keywords will be bolded when mentioned for the first time in the document

-We will name the elements of the syntax, then explain how those elements are mapped by a parsing method into **:term** data
+we will name the elements of the syntax, then explain how those elements are mapped by a parsing method into **:term** data